EchoVessel Runtime Interactions & Memory Flows

 1. How each memory layer comes into being the distillation rules that graduate raw text into persistent memory

-Memory is the whole point · four layers, three transitions
+Memory is the whole point · six layers, three transitions

-L1 is authored · L2 is captured · L3 is distilled · L4 is reflected
+L1 authored · L2 captured · L3 distilled · L4 reflected · L5 entities resolved · L6 episodic state tracked

 CORE

-L1 is the only layer that is authored, not distilled.
-The 5 blocks exist from persona inception onward, written directly by a human (or a bootstrap LLM pass on imported material).
+L1 is the only layer that is human-authored.
+Three blocks — persona / user / style — exist from persona inception onward, written directly by a human (or a bootstrap LLM pass on imported material that the user reviews before commit).

 Path